-"Kaju Katli" recipe is easy and simple if you follow the exact steps to the "T".
+"Kaju Katli" recipe or Cashew burfi fudge is easy to make if you follow the exact steps to the "T".
 This is a very common sweet dish in many households in India especially during festivals like Diwali.
 "Kaju Katli" also called "Kaju Burfi" is a kind of soft fudge made with Cashews.
 "Kaju" is the Hindi name for Cashews.
 This is such a tasty and delicious sweet that it just disappears in no time when made.
 Kids are especially fond of this delicious sweet.

 Kaju Katli recipe tips to powder cashews

 The main ingredient that you need in this recipe is raw unsalted cashews.
 Although I have made this sweet fudge a couple of times, I was looking for other recipes online hoping to improvise my regular recipe.
 One of the common things that most recipes recommend is to take care while powdering the cashews.
 Use the pulse option rather than grind.
 The other important tip is to sieve the pulsed cashews to obtain a smooth fine powder.

 It is also important to powder the cashews in small batches.
 Do not grind all at once, as the heat generated can release oils and create lumps.
 It requires some patience to powder, sieve, and get the fine cashew powder.
 However, the effort is totally worth it.
 Some of my friends suggested slightly dry roasting the cashews on slight heat so that they turn crisp.
 This makes it easy to powder, however, I skipped that step.
 Hopefully will try it the next time.
 The cashews I had, were stored at room temperature and not in the refrigerator so I didn't think this step was necessary.